Music of Kazakhstan: Kazakh hip hop

 The Kazakh hip hop and rap scene started to emerge in the country after the Dissolution of the Soviet Union.
 Hip-hop easily flourished in Kazakhstan due to the use of Russian in its songs, which makes it easier for Kazakh rappers to achieve popularity in other Russian-speaking countries.
 Kazakh groups such as Tristar began to be featured on MTV Russia.
 Hip-hop is arguably the most popular contemporary music genre in Kazakhstan, especially among the youth.
 In 2013, American rapper Kanye West was privately invited by President Nursultan Nazarbayev to perform at his grandson's wedding.

 Rap culture

 In 1995-1999, the Rap Zone group appeared on the music scene, which was the first among many to instill the love of young people for domestic rap music.
 The band members recorded their albums on cassettes.

 Especially breakthrough was their track "Noise-boom-boom-Coup", which became the anthem of young people, and RAP ZONE inscriptions were emblazoned on yard fences, houses and in school diaries.

+The popularization of rap in Kazakhstan reached its peak in the 2010s and 2020s.
+For the most part, current rappers are inspired by Western artists, looking for references in world and national culture, thanks to which rap in Kazakhstan is now quite distinctive and unique.
+Most often, this genre is in the greatest demand among young people, which from now on is not just played in the background, but consciously and with interest listened to.
+The most popular artists at the moment are Scriptonite, Hiro, V$XV Prince, De Lacure, etc.